Our English Curriculum Intent

 Throughout EYFS and Key Stage 1, the teaching of reading is supported by a wide range of high quality school and home reading books.
 Our reading books include Floppy’s phonics and Songbirds from Oxford Reading Tree, Phonics Bug and Collins Big Cat.
 All our reading books in Key Stage 1 are banded inline with the Letters and Sounds phonics phases to ensure that each child receives a reading book that is appropriately matched to their reading level.
 Key Stage 2 books are colour banded and are carefully selected to ensure the progression of both reading skills and the development of comprehension skills.
 Reading books at Strike Lane include non-fiction, poetry and fiction books.

-Please click on the link below for our reading book band chart from Year 3 to Year 6 along with the Reading Domains for both Key Stage 1 and 2 that are used to support reading both in school and at home;
+Please click on the link below for our whole school reading and writing progression documents, our Literacy Policy 2020 and the Reading Domains for both Key Stage 1 and 2 that are used to support reading both in school and at home.